Go to main content

 Certyneo

-Comprehensive Guide to Business Compensation Management: 2026 Edition
+Complete Guide to Corporate Compensation Management: 2026 Edition

 Writer — Certyneo · About Certyneo

-Compensation is one of the fundamental pillars of the relationship between a company and its employees.
-In 2026, its management goes far beyond simply setting a gross salary: it encompasses variable components, benefits in kind, profit-sharing mechanisms, increasingly strict legal obligations, and dematerialized documentary validation processes.
-Faced with the growing power of intelligent HR tools, European regulatory pressure, and increasing employee expectations for salary transparency, companies must fundamentally rethink their compensation policy.
-This comprehensive guide accompanies you step by step to structure, secure, and optimize your company's compensation management by 2026.
+Compensation constitutes one of the fundamental pillars of the relationship between a company and its employees.
+In 2026, its management is no longer limited to simply setting a gross salary: it encompasses variable components, benefits in kind, profit-sharing mechanisms, increasingly strict legal obligations and digitalized documentary validation processes.
+Faced with the growing power of intelligent HR tools, European regulatory pressure and employees' increasing expectations for salary transparency, companies must fundamentally rethink their compensation policy.
+This comprehensive guide accompanies you step by step to structure, secure and optimize compensation management in your company by 2026.

 Understanding the Components of Total Compensation

-The concept of total compensation far exceeds fixed compensation alone.
+The concept of total compensation (or "total compensation") goes far beyond fixed compensation alone.
 To build a coherent and attractive policy, it is essential to master all its dimensions.

-Annual salary increases are now regulated by European directive 2023/970 on salary transparency, transposed into French law.
-This directive requires companies with more than 100 employees to publish gender-related compensation gaps as of 2026, under penalty of sanctions.
+The annual revaluation of salaries is now governed by European Directive 2023/970 on salary transparency, transposed into French law.
+This directive requires companies with more than 100 employees to publish compensation gaps by gender starting in 2026, under penalty of sanctions.

-Bonuses, premiums, and commissions represent on average 15 to 25% of total compensation in private sector companies (source: Apec, 2025).
+Bonuses, commissions and other variable components represent on average 15 to 25% of total compensation in private sector companies (source: Apec, 2025).
 Their management requires precise documentation:

-• Contractual formalization required when a bonus is recurring (risk of reclassification as a salary element)
+• Contractual formalization mandatory whenever a bonus is recurring (risk of reclassification as a salary element)

-Profit-sharing, participation, and company savings plans (PEE, PERCO) are powerful levers for aligning collective performance with individual compensation.
-Since the PACTE law (2019) and its extensions, these mechanisms have been simplified for small and medium-sized enterprises.
-In 2024, approximately 10.8 million employees benefited from a profit-sharing agreement (source: DARES, 2025), a figure showing 18% growth over two years.
+Profit-sharing, participation and employee savings plans (PEE, PERCO) are powerful levers for aligning collective performance with individual compensation.
+Since the PACTE law (2019) and its extensions, these schemes have been simplified for SMEs.
+In 2024, nearly 10.8 million employees benefited from a profit-sharing agreement (source: DARES, 2025), a figure growing by 18% over two years.

 Implementing a Structured Compensation Policy

-An effective compensation policy relies on rigorous methodology, structured around several key steps.
+An effective compensation policy relies on rigorous methodology, structured around several key stages.

-Salary benchmarking involves comparing compensation levels practiced in the company with those on the market, for a given business sector and geographic area.
+Salary benchmarking consists of comparing compensation levels practiced in the company with those of the market, for a given sector and geographic area.
 Reference sources include:

 • Compensation surveys published by Mercer, Hay Group/Korn Ferry, Willis Towers Watson